-These outputs will add data on industrialisation, pollution and slum clearances to the existing website “Know Your Place” and help connect it to communities for urban planning.
+These outputs added data on industrialisation, pollution and slum clearances to the existing website “Know Your Place” and helped connect it to communities for urban planning.

 Who are the team and what do they bring?

-- Dr Yanos Zylberberg (Economics) specialises in urban economics and economic history and has contributed to the first systematic analysis of historical pollution on neighbourhood sorting.
-He will be responsible for the data construction and the systematic analysis of long-term urban development.
+- Dr Yanos Zylberberg (Economics, University of Bristol) specialises in urban economics and economic history and has contributed to the first systematic analysis of historical pollution on neighbourhood sorting.
+He was responsible for the data construction and the systematic analysis of long-term urban development.

 - Peter Insole (Bristol City Council) is an archaeologist and historian who has developed the Bristol’s Historic Environment Record and Know Your Place.

-- Natalie Thurlby (Jean Golding Institute) – a data scientist specialised in deep learning approaches and visual recognition – will be responsible for the development of a visual recognition tool for manuscript maps.
+- Natalie Thurlby (Jean Golding Institute) is a data scientist specialised in deep learning approaches and visual recognition and was responsible for the development of a visual recognition tool for manuscript maps.

 - Emma Tournier (Land Contamination Officer at Bristol City Council) specialises in environmental disamenities.